 Plan Wood Slat Wall

-Calculate how much wood you need to buy based on strip and spacing width.
+Calculate the amount of wood to buy based on strip width and spacing width.
 Unless you plan on moving light switches or outlets, the wood slats need to work around them.
-Plan for about 1/2 inch of space around the faceplates.
+Plan for about 1/2-inch of space around the faceplates.